 Medical malpractice is the third leading cause of death in the United States according to the Journal of the American Medical Association (JAMA) – only heart disease and cancer cause more deaths.
-At The Robenalt Law Firm, Inc., our lawyers who focus on medical malpractice claims understand that’s a frightening statistic, as most of us place a great deal of trust in our medical providers.
+At The Robenalt Law Firm, Inc., our medical malpractice lawyer who focuses on medical malpractice claims understands that’s a frightening statistic, as most of us place a great deal of trust in our medical providers.

 Medical malpractice occurs when any licensed healthcare provider deviates from a recognized “standard of care” when treating a patient.
 That “standard of care” is defined as what a reasonably prudent medical provider would or would not have done under the same or similar circumstances.
 Sometimes it is a blatant error, and other times it is the facts that support a claim are buried in the medical records and hard to find.
 Either way, Robenalt Law‘s lawyers find answers.

 Representing Injured Individuals Due To A Range Of Medical Incidents

 Medical malpractice comes in many forms, including but not limited to:

 - Birth injuries.
 Birth injuries such as anoxic encephalopathy, cerebral palsy, Erb’s palsy, spina bifida and others can result in severe, nonreversible injuries such as abnormal muscle tone, spastic quadriplegia, developmental and cognitive delays, muscle coordination problems, uncontrollable and abrupt movements and more that require a lifetime of care.
 Cerebral palsy is the most common type of birth injury and affects approximately 10,000 children every year according to CerebralPalsy.org.
 It is caused by labor difficulties that result in a lack of oxygen to the brain, head trauma, meningitis and infection.
 While occupational and physical therapies may help birth injury victims lead a meaningful life, those therapies can be expensive – especially if needed throughout the victim’s lifetime.